Rewritability in Monadic Disjunctive Datalog, MMSNP, and Expressive Description Logics: Datalog-Rewritability of Boolean MDDLog Programs and Canonical Datalog Programs

 In description logic, data is typically stored in so-called ABoxes.
 For uniformity with MDDLog, we use instances instead, identifying unary relations with concept names, binary relations with role names, and disallowing relations of any other arity.
 An interpretation \Imc is a \emph{model} of an instance $I$ if $A(a) \in I$ implies $a \in A^\Imc$ and $r(a,b) \in I$ implies $(a,b) \in r^\Imc$.
 We say that an instance $I$ is \emph{consistent} with a TBox \Tmc if $I$ and \Tmc have a joint model.

 An \emph{ontology-mediated query (OMQ)} over a schema $\Sbf_E$ is a triple $(\Tmc,\Sbf_E,q)$ where \Tmc is a TBox formulated in a description logic and $q$ is a query.
 The TBox can introduce symbols that are not in $\Sbf_E$, which allows it to enrich the schema available for formulating the query~$q$.
 In fact, $q$ can use symbols from $\Sbf_E$, additional symbols from \Tmc, and also completely fresh symbols (which is useful only in very rare cases).
 As the TBox language, we may use any of the description logics introduced above.
 Since all these logics admit only unary and binary relations, we assume that these are the only allowed arities in schemas throughout Section~\ref{sect:omqs}.
 As the actual query language, we use UCQs and CQs.
 The OMQ languages that these choices give rise to are denoted with $(\ALC,\text{CQ})$, $(\mathcal{SHI},\text{UCQ})$, and so on.
-In OMQs $(\Tmc,\Sbf_E,q)$ from $(\mathcal{SHI},\text{UCQ})$, we disallow in $q$ the use of role names $r$ such that for some role name $s$, $\mn{trans}(s) \in \Tmc$ and $\Tmc \models s \sqsubseteq r$.
-Admitting such roles in the query poses serious additional complications, which are outside the scope of this paper; see e.g.\ \cite{DBLP:conf/dlog/BienvenuELOS10,DBLP:conf/icalp/GottlobPT13}.
-The semantics of an OMQ is given in terms of certain answers.
-Let $I$ be an $\Sbf_E$-instance and $\vect{a}$ a tuple of constants from~$I$.
-We write $I \models Q(\vect{a})$ and call $\vect{a}$ a \emph{certain answer to $Q$ on} $I$ if for all models \Imc of $I$ and~\Tmc, we have $\Imc \models q(\vect{a})$.
-The latter denotes satisfaction of $q(\vect{a})$ in \Imc in the usual sense of first-order logic. \begin{exa} Let $Q=(\Tmc,\Sbf_E,q)$ be the following OMQ, formulated in $(\SHI,\text{CQ})$:
+In the actual query, we generally disallow the use of role names $r$ such that for some role name $s$, $\mn{trans}(s) \in \Tmc$ and $\Tmc \models s \sqsubseteq r$.
+In fact, admitting such roles in the query poses serious additional complications, which are outside the scope of this paper; see e.g.\ \cite{DBLP:conf/dlog/BienvenuELOS10,DBLP:conf/icalp/GottlobPT13}.
+To make the restriction explicit, we add a superscript $\cdot^-$ to OMQ languages when the DL used permits transitivity statements in the TBox, such as in $(\mathcal{SHI},\text{UCQ})^-$.